UFOs

 *

-quotes re: "how does one commemorate the ordinary?"
+"how does one commemorate the ordinary?"

 Tantivy's desk is neat, Slothrop's is a godawful mess.
 It hasn't been cleaned down to the original wood surface since 1942.
 Things have fallen roughly into layers, over a base of bureaucratic smegma that sifts steadily to the bottom, made up of millions of tiny red and brown curls of rubber eraser, pencil shavings, dried tea or coffee stains, traces of sugar and Household Milk, much cigarette ash, a scatter of paperclips, Zippo flints, rubber bands, staples, cigarette butts and crumpled packs, stray pencils, an empty Kreml hair tonic bottle, lost pieces to different jigsaw puzzles showing parts of the amber left eye of a Weimeraner...